Outis09/8-Week-SQL-Challenge/Case Study #5 - Data Mart/Data Cleansing.md

 | 2020-08-31     | 36          | 8            | 2020          | OCEANIA       | Retail   | C2      | Middle Aged  | Couples     | New           | 111219       | 2980673  | 26.80           |
 | 2020-08-31     | 36          | 8            | 2020          | USA           | Retail   | F1      | Young Adults | Families    | New           | 11820        | 463738   | 39.23           |

+  The new columns have been successfully created.
+The new table,`clean-weekly_sales`, is what I used to answer Data Mart's business questions.